Gender Monologues – Diana Blok – September 1st until October 6th

 11th of September: OBA – de Hallen, Artists Talk on Gender Monologues in the exhibition ‘I challenge you to love me’ (on show from 11-7 until 15-9)

-13th, 14th and 15th of September: Stadsgeheim, (open ateliers 2de Nassau), Gender Monologues preview in atelier Diana Blok together with Pawel Pokutycki
+13th, 14th and 15th of September: Staatsgeheimen, (open studios Tweede Nassau Studios), Gender Monologues preview in atelier Diana Blok together with Pawel Pokutycki

-21st of September: Open Gallery Night Unseen, Artist Talk with Ogutu Muraya, 8 pm
+21st of September: Open Gallery Night Unseen, Artist Talk with Vanja Rukavina, 5 pm

-26th of September: Teatro Munganga, performance Thais di Marco (inspired on Gender Monologues), 8pm
+26th of September: Trance/Gender in Teatro Munganga, performance Thais di Marco (inspired on Gender Monologues), 8pm

 27th of September: Nederlandse Foto Museum: panel ‘Waarom we preutser zijn dan ooit tevoren’, invited on the occasion of Gender Monologues, from 7 until 9 pm